opflucker/NetCoreManualDI/README.md

 }
 ```

-ApplicationDomain project implements some interfaces.
-[ICoursesService](src/ApplicationDomain/ICoursesService.cs) and [IStudentsService](src/ApplicationDomain/IStudentsService.cs) needs a [ISchoolContext](src/ApplicationDomain.Repositories/ISchoolContext.cs) object.
-This project does not know how to create this resource (because an onion architecture constraint), so it must be provided from outside.
-Additionally, because these implementations receive a resource created externally, they are not in charge of releasing it.
+[ApplicationDomain](src/ApplicationDomain) project implements three interfaces.
+Implementations of [ICoursesService](src/ApplicationDomain/ICoursesService.cs) and [IStudentsService](src/ApplicationDomain/IStudentsService.cs) depends on [ISchoolContext](src/ApplicationDomain.Repositories/ISchoolContext.cs).
+This resource is created externally, so these implementations are not in charge of releasing it.

 ApplicationDomain project also implements [ISchoolService](src/ApplicationDomain/ISchoolService.cs) in class [SchoolService](src/ApplicationDomain/SchoolService.cs).
-SchoolService needs a ISchoolContext and also control its lifecycle, so it receives a factory.
-Additionally, SchoolService uses ICoursesService and IStudentsService and ensure all be created using the same ISchoolContext instance, so it receives factories for both:
+SchoolService depends on ISchoolContext and also needs to control its lifecycle, so it receives a factory.
+Additionally, SchoolService depends on ICoursesService and IStudentsService and must ensure all be created using the same ISchoolContext instance, so it receives factories for both too:

 ```C#
 public SchoolService(